Abisheke-rgb/QGC_image_pickup/README.md

 Please note that the code provided above is a general guideline, and you will need to adapt it to fit your specific requirements.
 You may need to define additional properties, handle interactions with the thumbnails, and adjust the appearance and behavior to match your desired implementation.

-Remember to test your changes and ensure they integrate correctly with the existing QGroundControl codebase.
+Remember to test your changes and ensure they integrate correctly with the existing AirosMissionControl codebase.